-- 🔆 Leadership
+- Leadership

-- 🔆 Tech & Media
+- Tech & Media

-- 🔆 Art & Design
+- Art & Design

-- 🔆 Charity & Outreach
+- Charity & Outreach

-- 🖈 Eco
+- Eco

 Students in the Pentecost term who have completed a minimum of 1 Year in chaplaincy have the opportunity to apply for Captain & Vice captain of each team.
 These 10 Students write an application, are interviewed & selected by the Lay Chaplains and members of the SLT/Trust in Trinity 2 ready for the new academic year.
-All other year groups have the month of September to write a application to their chosen team and are commissioned in Mass in the Michaelmas Term.
+All other year groups have the month of September to write an application to their chosen team and are commissioned in Mass in the Michaelmas Term.

-Roles and responsibilites of the Chaplaincy Team include:
+Roles and responsibilities of the Chaplaincy Team include:

-- \star Plan and deliver prayer times & activities in the Chapel which are open to all students. - \star Assist in the planning of Masses, liturgies & other key Celebrations of the Word. - ★ They take on key ministries during services e.g. welcoming, Photographer, tech Support etc. - Encourage students outside of chaplaincy to take part in ministries such as reading, altar serving & offertory.
+- Plan and deliver prayer times & activities in the Chapel which are open to all students. - Assist in the planning of Masses, liturgies & other key Celebrations of the Word. - They take on key ministries during services e.g. welcoming, Photographer, tech Support etc. - Encourage students outside of chaplaincy to take part in ministries such as reading, altar serving & offertory.